jaaberg/eslint-plugin-seeact/README.md

 # eslint-plugin-seeact

-You see a problem, act upon it.
-This eslint plugin was originally made since I wrote a plugin that wouldn't get accepted in the eslint-plugin-react, but I still kept hearing people wanted to use the rule.
-This is for you.
+SEE a problem, ACT upon it.
+This plugin currently have one rule: catching the use of `this.state` inside `this.setState`.

 ## Installation